SOCY - Sociology

 An examination of current and past policies toward compensation for military veterans, data and evidence on current and past adjustments to life after military service, historical variations in the mechanisms for staffing the military, and trends in the contours of the lives of those who do not serve.

-SOCY200 Human Societies (4 Credits)
+SOCY200 Innovation, Exploration and the Evolution of Human Societies (3 Credits)

 A comparative, historical, interdisciplinary study of human socieities that focuses on the main components of human societies, how they are organized, how they change, and how they come to shape our collective social existence.